stle1117/bamabzon/README.md

 # bamazon
-Amazon-like storefront with the MySQL.
-The app will takes in orders from customers and deplete stock from the store's inventory.
+Amazon-like storefront Node.js application created with JavaScript and MySQL.
+The app takes in orders from customers and depletes stock from the store's inventory.